• Home

 Training Services:

-· As applicable to some individuals, connect participants to short-term training at approved training partners as applicable and assist them with enrollment and program completion.
+· Connect participants to classroom training at approved training partners as applicable and assist them with IEP development and program completion.

 Case Management:

-· Utilizing Workforce One and other tools, develop, monitor, and adapt Individualized Employment Plans to address barriers to employment and facilitate participants' progress in work readiness, job search, and other areas.
+· Develop, monitor, and adapt individualized plans (IEP) to address barriers to employment and facilitate participants’ progress in training, job search, and other areas.

 · Serve as a one-stop resource for participants’ training and employment success during their program participation.